Two remain in critical condition in Quebec mosque attack

 Related: Quebec City shooting was act of terror against Canada, Trudeau says

+“We will continue to ensure security across our territory,” Mr. Coiteux said.

+Of the 19 people injured in Sunday’s attack, five remained in hospital as of Monday morning but one was subsequently released, Mr. Clément said.
+Of the four still being treated, two are in stable condition and recovering and require no more immediate medical intervention, he said.

 The other two men are in critical condition after being hit with bullets in various areas of their bodies.
-One was underdoing surgery early Tuesday while Mr. Clément was providing an update to the media, he said.
+One was undergoing surgery early Tuesday while Mr. Clément was providing an update to the media, he said.
 The other was scheduled to undergo surgery later in the day, he said.

 Mr. Clément struck a positive tone about the two men’s prognosis despite the seriousness of their wounds.
-He added that they are young men in the 30s and 40s and were treated relatively quickly, which boosts their chances of recovery.
+He added that they are young men in their 30s and 40s and were treated relatively quickly, which boosts their chances of recovery.

 The two men arrived at hospital with massive hemorrhaging.
-Doctors put them in medically-induced comas to better control the situation.
-Mr. Clément refused to release any detailed information about their identities, citing patient confidentiality.
+Doctors put them in medically induced comas to better control the situation.
+Mr. Clément refused to released any detailed information about their identities, citing patient confidentiality.

 “Certainly they will have big scars and several weeks of rehabilitation,” Mr. Clément said.
 “The patients that are in most critical condition could have more complications as things evolve.”

+Meanwhile, questions continued about how this could have happened and what it means.

-The update came as the police continued their investigation into the shooting and after thousands of people gathered for evening vigils across Canada in solidarity with the families and friends of the victims.
-Among those killed was a university professor and a shop keeper – men who came to Canada in search of a better life in a quiet part of the world.
-All were fathers, most to young children.
+Thousands of people gathered for evening vigils Monday across Canada in solidarity with the families and friends of the victims.
+But it is in Quebec where the consequences, both personal and societal, will be the most acute.

-“In the face of something like this, no way can you stay silent or just stay home,” said Dominique Fortin, a senior provincial civil servant in Quebec City.
+“In the face of something like this, no way can you stay silent or just stay home,” said Dominique Fortin, a senior provincial civil servant who took time to remember in Quebec City.

 “I couldn’t not be here,” said Khaled, a regular mosque attendee who knew several of the six men who lost their lives.
-He declined to give his last name, saying he did not want to be identified after the attack and his wife and two children don’t want to live the house alone.
+He declined to give his last name, saying he did not want to be identified after the attack and his wife and two children don’t want to leave the house alone.

 “The people here in Quebec City, and in Canada, they don’t agree with this kind of violence.
 They are against it and that’s why I still have hope.”

+Mr. Couillard challenged Quebeckers to talk more frequently and deeply with people of different communities in an effort to build understanding.
+He said people shouldn’t believe that everything gets resolved by laws and regulations.

+“Let’s look to the future,” the premier said.
+“I think this incident will be a turning point for Quebec.
+I think there will be a before and after.
+And I think there will be a way for us to put forward again our values and to express them.
+I’ve done that and I’ll continue to do that.”

-With files from André Picard and Sean GordonReport Typo/Error
+With files from reporters André Picard and Sean GordonReport Typo/Error

 Follow @NickVanPraeton Twitter: